Taxation of income from renting out the property

 • IBI (property tax)

-• interest on loans taken out for the acquisition or development of real estate
+• Interest on loans for acquisition or development of real estate

-If you are resident in Spain, i.e. you stay in the country for more than 183 days during the calendar year, you are subject to personal income tax known as IRPF.
+If you are a resident in Spain (staying in the country for more than 183 days during the calendar year), you are subject to personal income tax (IRPF).

-IRPF is a direct personal income tax based on your total income, including your salary, pensions and any rental income.
-Taxable income is the difference between earned income and expenses deductible under Spanish law.
+IRPF is a direct personal income tax based on your total income, including salary, pensions, and rental income.
+Taxable income is the difference between earned income and deductible expenses under Spanish law.

-Therefore, if you are a Spanish resident property owner, you must declare your rental income in your annual IRPF income tax return (“IRPF”, “rendimiento de capital intemeile”).
-In this case, EU citizens are entitled to the same tax rates and tax benefits as Spanish citizens.
+If you are a Spanish resident property owner, you must declare your rental income in your annual IRPF income tax return.
+EU citizens are entitled to the same tax rates and benefits as Spanish citizens.

 0-12,450€ 19%